 - Maxim Gorky, who wrote here his novel “The Children of Sun”.

 - Members of the Provisional Government, who was arrested after October Revolution 1917.

-Legend: From the 1920s.
-Peter and Paul Fortress turns from a political prison to museum.
-Assert that the famous adventuress princess Tarakanoff who pretended to be the daughter of Empress Elizabeth, drowned in a prison cell during a flood in 1777.
+Legend: Legend tells that a famous adventuress princess Tarakanoff (she pretended to be the daughter of Empress Elizabeth) drowned in a prison cell during the flood of 1777.

-Museum: Peter and Paul Fortress prison unfairly is widely popular.
-However, no camera in the casemates or the Secret House, where people smashed theirs heads against the wall after years of imprisonment, have not preserved until our time.
-Jail of Trubetskoy Bastion, existing today, was functioning only a few decades at the sunset of Imperial era.
-Prisoners had very good conditions of live, so as the prison this place is not too much impressive.
+Museum: Unfaitly, the Peter and Paul Fortress prison is widely popular.
+However, none of the cameras in the casemates or the Secret House, where people smashed their heads against the wall after years of imprisonment, is preserved until our time.
+The Jail of Trubetskoy Bastion, existing today, was functioning only for a few decades at the sunset of the Imperial era.
+The prisoners had very good conditions of live, so as the prison this place is not so impressive.
 If you are seriously interested in the history of the revolutionary movement of the XIX-XX centuries, this museum is for you.
 If not – you will be disappointed.
 Working days: 10am-6pm (Tue: 10am-5pm).
 Day off: Wed.
 Tickets: adults – 200 rubles, students – 120 rubles.